w3ctag/caching-bundling-sustainability/README.md

-# web-without-3p-cookies
+# Sustainability of Bundling and Caching

-Draft finding about third-party cookie removal
+Draft finding